 After the confirmation, all the traffic is served with the selected variant and the Finish A/B test section informs about this.

 You may encounter situations where not all the variants of the same webalyer and the intended activity have the same business value.
 Imagine a subscription banner where one version offers a 10% discount for the next purchase and the second one does not.
 You can calculate how much business value the subscription without the discount has for your business.
-Not only directly via using the discount, but also in a long term perspective - subscribers without discount usually have higher customer lifetime value in the long run.
+Not only directly via using the discount, but also in a long-term perspective - subscribers without discounts usually have higher customer lifetime value in the long run.

-In situations like this one, the difference between business value can be propagated to the contextual personalization via the reward settings.
+In situations like this one, the difference between business value can be propagated to contextual personalization via the reward settings.
 If the value from the no-discount subscribers is twice as big as the value of discount subscribers, just set the reward for the no-discount version to 2 and for the discount version to 1.
 What matters is the ratio between the numbers, not the absolute value itself (2:1 has the same meaning as 50:25).
 This also needs to be taken into account in the evaluation, as achieving twice the big conversion rate with the discount variant has the same business value.